yanivduke/SAP-SDK/README.md

-After connecting the company&#39;s DB other actions can be done, for example add a new order document.
+After connecting the company&#39;s DB other actions can be done, for example, add a new order document.

 **C#**